Nuravar/Open-Textbook-Notes/MECHTRON 2MD3/Assignment1.md

     }
 }
 ```
+The incorrect portion of the above code was the fact that the array `dp` did not have its storage allocated.
+The correct code is shown above.

 ## Question 3
 > What (if anything) is different about the behaviour of the following two function f and g that increment a variable and print its value?